Analysis of a Backward Euler-type Scheme for Maxwell's Equations in a Havriliak-Negami Dispersive Medium: Introduction

 \item A fast temporal convolution algorithm for the H-N model is realised by following some basic ideas in \cite{Lubich2002fast,zeng2018stable}, which requires $O(\log N_t)$ storage and $O(N_t \log N_t)$ operations over $N_t$ time steps, when only cost in time direction is considered.
 Here, $N_t$ represents the total number of time steps.
 Note that the direct implementation of the scheme \eqref{frarect} would require $O(N_t)$ storage and $O(N_t^2)$ operations, which is computational expensive and forms a bottleneck for long time simulation. \end{itemize}

 The rest of this paper is organised as follows.
 In the next section, we introduce the Havriliak-Negami dispersive dielectric model, and conduct the stability analysis.
 In section \ref{Sect3}, we propose a time discrete scheme for the H-N model, and provide its stability and error analysis.
 In section \ref{Sect4}, we implement a fast temporal convolution algorithm, and illustrate spatial discretisation through a two-dimensional H-N model.
 Then we supply with ample numerical results to demonstrate the efficiency and accuracy of the proposed scheme.
-Finally, we conclude the paper with an interesting application in the recovery of the complex relative permittivity and some related physical quantities.
+Furthermore, we apply the solver to an interesting application in the recovery of the complex relative permittivity and some related physical quantities.
+Finally, concluding remarks are made in Section \ref{Sect5}, and some important properties of the Mittag-Leffler function are collected in Appendix \ref{AppendixA}.